yusufsezer/RedditViewerApp/README.md

 I have included a few Postman tests for the API in Cisco_API_Project.postman_collection.json.
 You should be able to import these tests from Postman by clicking <i>File</i> --> <i>import</i> -->  <i>Choose Files</i> and then selecting Cisco_API_Project.postman_collection.json.
 Note that these tests assume that the web app is running on <i>localhost</i>!

-# Link to Web App on AWS
+# Link to Web App/RESTful API on AWS
-The web app is currently deployed and running on an Amazon EC2 instance.
+The web app and RESTful API is currently deployed and running on an Amazon EC2 instance.
 You can access the web app via the EC2's public elastic IP: http://34.204.46.161:8080/
 The api can be accessed directly at http://34.204.46.161:8080/api.
-You should see the following: <i>The following required parameters were not passed: subreddit</i>.
+You should see the following in your browser: <i>The following required parameters were not passed: subreddit</i>.
 This is because no subreddit was specified.
 To specify the subreddit, navigate to http://34.204.46.161:8080/api?subreddit=_____ where _____ is the name of the subreddit you wish to fetch from.